inspektor-gadget/inspektor-gadget/docs/devel/how-to-write-a-gadget.md

 title: How to write a Gadget?
 weight: 100
 description: >
-  How to write a Gadget?
+  How to write a built-in Gadget?
 ---

+> ⚠️ This page is about creating built-in gadget.
+Once we move to image-based
+> gadgets, built-in gadgets will be deprecated.
+We recommand reading [Hello
+> world gadget](hello-world-gadget.md) instead.

 So you want to write a Gadget for Inspektor Gadget?
 Great!